 We define our timeshare financing receivables portfolio segments as (i) originated and (ii) acquired.
-Our originated portfolio includes all Legacy-HGV and Legacy-Diamond timeshare financing receivables originated after the Acquisition Date.
-Our acquired portfolio includes all timeshare financing receivables acquired from Legacy-Diamond as of the Acquisition Date.
+Our originated portfolio represents timeshare financing receivables that existed both prior to and following the Diamond Acquisition and the Grand Islander Acquisition date, excluding Legacy-Diamond and Legacy-Grand Islander ("Legacy-HGV") and timeshare financing receivables originated by Legacy-Diamond and Legacy-Grand Islander subsequent to the respective acquisition dates.
+Our acquired portfolio includes all timeshare financing receivables acquired from Legacy-Diamond and Legacy-Grand Islander as of the respective acquisition dates.